Update: Significant new requirements kick in on March 1, 2018, including...

 - New York is pushing the envelope in cybersecurity regulation at the state level by mandating what New York Governor, Andrew Cuomo called, "first-in-the-nation protections."

 - Responsibility for compliance is elevated to the board of directors and senior management because they must sign off on the annual certification of compliance.
 In addition, they’ll receive a report from the CISO on the material risks to the business at least once a year.

 - It makes the risk assessment the focal point for the program, policy, and controls implementation, therefore encouraging a risk-based approach.

 However, the New York DFS cautions that these are minimum standards and that compliance is just the beginning, saying that they don’t want to be, “overly prescriptive so that cybersecurity programs can match the relevant risks and keep pace with technological advances.”

-Financial institutions in New York and beyond should take this as an opportunity to look beyond the minimum compliance requirements and consider what’s at the heart of the regulation – building risk-based organizations that are resilient in the face of cyber attack.
+Financial institutions operating in New York and elsewhere should take this as an opportunity to look beyond the minimum compliance requirements and consider what’s at the heart of the regulation – building risk-based organizations that are resilient in the face of cyber attack.